 Cook the Fish

 Heat 1 tablespoon oil in a medium nonstick skillet over medium-high heat until shimmering.
-Season rockfish lightly with salt and pepper and add to the pan.
-Cook, turning once, until golden and the flesh gently flakes around the edges, about 6 minutes, depending on thickness.
+Pat the fish dry and season with pepper.
+Add to the pan and cook, turning once, until golden and the flesh gently flakes around the edges, about 6 minutes, depending on thickness.
 Transfer fish to plates.
 Stir the sauce and spoon some over the fish.
 Sprinkle with cilantro and serve with lime wedges on the side.
 Enjoy!

 Pair it Up